impermeable/waterproof-vscode/README.md

 ## Installation on Windows with WSL

-If the above method did not work for windows, it is possible to instead install the dependencies and run the Waterproof vscode extension using WSL
+If the above method did not work for Windows, it is possible to instead install the dependencies and run the Waterproof vscode extension using WSL

 ### Step 0: Install WSL